Skip to contents

 Examples

-# load micro data
+# load micro data and create a problem instance

 utils::data("microdata1", package = "sdcTable")